brimdata/zed/docs/language/functions/map.md

 ### Description

-The _map_ function applies function f to every element in array/set v and returns the augmented array/set.
+The _map_ function applies function f to every element in array or set v and returns an array or set of the results.
 Function f must be a function that takes only one argument.
 A user defined function can be used for f.

 ### Examples